datajerk/ctf-write-ups/pbctf2020/amazing_rop/README.md

 ### Let's go shopping

-Lastly we need to find the ROP gadgets that satisfies:
+Lastly, we need to find the ROP gadgets that satisfies:

 ```c
 // This is what you need to do to get the first flag